iresty/nginx-lua-module-zh-wiki/README.agent.markdown

  sock:settimeout(1000)  -- one second timeout
  local data, err = sock:receive()
  if not data then
-     ngx.say("failed to read a packet: ", data) return end ngx.say("successfully read a packet: ", data)
+     ngx.say("failed to read a packet: ", err) return end ngx.say("successfully read a packet: ", data)